kamilazdybal/PCAfold/docs/tutorials/demo-handling-source-terms.rst

   \frac{d \mathbf{X}}{dt} = \mathbf{S_X}

-This equation can be instead written in the space of Principal Components by applying a linear operator :math:`\mathbf{A}` identified by PCA.
+This equation can be instead written in the space of principal components by applying a linear operator :math:`\mathbf{A}` identified by PCA.
 We can also account for centering and scaling the original data set :math:`\mathbf{X}` using centers :math:`\mathbf{C}` and scales :math:`\mathbf{D}`: